JL-0514/Scorpion-Solitaire/README.md

-A scorpion solitarie game made in Python.
+A scorpion solitarie game written in Python.

+Last update: January 19, 2024